AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model: Supervised Fine-tuning

-The largest component of our SFT dataset consists of question-and-answer (\qa) pairs.
-Using the method from \citet{dehaanCosmosageNaturalLanguageAssistant2024}, we generated over 11 million synthetic \qa pairs from papers in our CPT dataset.
+The largest component of our SFT dataset consists of \qa pairs.
+Using the method from \citet{de_haan_cosmosage_2025}, we generated over 11 million synthetic \qa pairs from papers in our CPT dataset.
 These \qa pairs were then evaluated using an LLM based on four criteria: \begin{enumerate} \item Correctness: The factual accuracy of the answer in relation to the question, ensuring that each \qa pair adheres to current scientific understanding and accurately reflects the information presented in the source material. \item Stand-alone: The ability of each \qa pair to be understood in isolation, without needing additional context beyond the content provided.
-This ensures that an expert in astronomy, astrophysics, or cosmology could answer the question based solely on the information within the pair. \item Pertinence: The relevance and importance of the question to researchers or students in astronomy, astrophysics, or cosmology.
-We want the questions to be ones that a professional in the field might ask or find valuable for deeper understanding. \item Overall Quality \end{enumerate} The LLM was presented with several hand-written examples of ratings in the form Question--Answer--Score--Explanation, followed by the Question--Answer pair to be judged.
+This ensures that an \refresp{astronomy expert} could answer the question based solely on the information within the pair. \item Pertinence: The relevance and importance of the question to researchers or students \refresp{in astronomy.} We want the questions to be ones that a professional in the field might ask or find valuable for deeper understanding. \item Overall Quality: a holistic assessment of the \qa pair.
+This criterion is intended to capture aspects that may not be explicitly covered by correctness, stand-alone completeness, or pertinence but contribute to the overall usefulness of the \qa pair. \end{enumerate} The LLM was presented with several hand-written examples of ratings in the form Question--Answer--Score--Explanation, followed by the Question--Answer pair to be judged.
 The model was then asked to complete the score values.
 A small number of resulting scores were verified and confirmed to be sufficiently accurate.
-Only \qa pairs with perfect scores in all four categories were kept, resulting in 8.8 million high-quality \qa pairs.
+Only \qa pairs with perfect scores in all four categories were kept, resulting in 8.8 million high-quality \qa pairs. \refresp{Below are a few examples.}